Travel Tips: 5 Great Places to Visit in Northern Italy

 Miramare Castle, once the residence of the Archduke Ferdinand Maximilian of Hapsburg, still preserves the original furnishings.
 It stands on the peak of a rocky promontory about 10 Kilometers from Trieste, overlooking the blue sea.

 Piazza Unità D’Italia (Square of the Unification of Italy), the heart of Trieste, is considered by locals Trieste’s Living Room.
 This is the largest European square that opens to the Sea, and it is surrounded by beautiful and historical buildings.
 The square gets particularly stunning after dusk, when its special lighting comes on.
 Among the most important landmarks of the square is the famous Caffè degli Specchi.

 Grotta Gigante (Giant Cave), an exceptionally large cave that you can tour with a guide.
 The cave is crossed by a geodetic pendulum for the study of earth tides, one of the few in the world.
 The floor and the ceiling are covered in stalactites and stalagmites of all sizes.

 Visiting Venice, Italy: Main Attractions

 If you go to Italy, Venice is one of the cities you must see.
 Every corner, every bridge, every church in Venice provides an opportunity to admire beauty, architecture, and history.

-Some of the things to see in Venice:
+Some of the main things to see in Venice:

 - St. Mark’s Square and Basilica, the heart of Venice.